gtaylor/EVE-Market-Data-Relay/doc_src/using.rst

 Data Format
 -----------

-All data coming out of EMDR is in `Unified Uploader Interchange Format`_, which is a JSON-based standard for market orders and history.
-See the `spec <Unified Uploader Interchange Format>`_ for more details.
+All data coming out of EMDR is in `Unified Uploader Data Interchange Format`_, which is a JSON-based standard for market orders and history.
+See the `spec <Unified Uploader Data Interchange Format>`_ for more details.

 Examples for various languages
 ------------------------------